lulzzz/PartHistory/README.md

 # PartHistory
- Single page app that displays a manufactured parts full history by scanning one of its labels (paint, mold, rack, etc)
+ Single page app with ReactJS and ASP.NET that displays a manufactured parts full history by scanning one of its labels (paint, mold, rack, etc).
+ This is a current project.